fox-it/cisco-ios-xe-implant-detection/README.md

 curl -k "https://DEVICEIP/%25"
 ```
 Using the `%25` (percent encoded percent), we meet the conditions specified in the extra location check.
 This will cause the server to respond with a different HTTP response than it normally would when the implant is not running.

+There are currently three known versions of the implant.
+As of 1 November 2023, the implant is named `BadCandy` by Cisco Talos [^1].

+### BadCandy Implant v1 / v2 response
 A telltale of implant operation is a `<head><title>404 Not Found</title></head>` in the body.
 An example HTTP body is as such:

 ```html